Nakshatra-Vashistha/An-Exploratory-and-Visual-Analysis-of-IPL-Data-./README.md

  Have a glimpse below:

  1. **Grab the Data:**
- Explore the various datasets available in the [```Datasets```](https://github.com/Team-thedatatribune/IPL-Analysis/tree/dataset-defination) directory.
+ Explore the various datasets available in the Kaggle directory.
- You can contribute by adding your own dataset to this branch, as well!!

  2. **Code Parallelly**
  Find the dataset that interests you and begin with the codes to analyse the data.